-If you have ever wondered where the famously irreverent culture at Southwest originates, the answer is this book.
-It is based on a woman who comes to the realization that among other things people must find a way to have fun at work.
+If you have ever wondered where the famously irreverent culture of the Southwest originates, the answer is this book.
+It is based on a woman who comes to the realization that among other things, people must find a way to have fun at work.

 7 Habits of Highly Effective People